holman57/C-Examples/README.md

 SCC
 - SCC is a limited C compiler producing tiny-model DOS COM files.
 It should run on most operating systems and can self-host under DOS2.0+ compatible systems with 128K RAM https://github.com/mras0/scc

+w64devkit
+- Portable C and C++ Development Kit for x64 Windows https://nullprogram.com/blog/2020/09/25/

+Urkel
+- An optimized and cryptographically provable key-value store.
+Written in C. https://github.com/chjj/liburkel

+---

+### Linear Algebra

+- Are there any C++ (or C) libs that have NumPy-like arrays with support for slicing, vectorized operations, adding and subtracting contents element-by-element, etc.? https://stackoverflow.com/questions/11169418/numpy-style-arrays-for-c/40448758

+XTensor
+- Linear Algebra In C++ With XTensor Is Just Like Numpy https://towardsdatascience.com/linear-algebra-in-c-with-xtensor-is-just-like-numpy-1a6b1ee00736